Dimers and Circle patterns: Bipartite graphs and circle patterns

 In this subsection we consider the case when the outer face of the planar bipartite graph has an arbitrary degree.
-We prove the existence of at least one canonical gauge in this setting.
+We prove the existence of at least one Coulomb gauge in this setting.